XiaoTaoWang/HiCPeaks/README.rst

   keeps all main concepts of the original algorithm except for these points which may be fixed in the near future:

   1. *pyHICCUPS* excludes vertical and horizontal backgrounds from its calculation.
-  2. *pyHICCUPS* cannot combine peak annotations at different resolutions.
-  3. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).
+  2. Due to computational complexity, you should still limit the genomic distance of 2 loci to some degree (5Mb/10Mb).

   Although these differences, peaks returned by *pyHICCUPS* are quite consistent with our visual inspection, and generally follow the typical loop interaction patterns.